I recently decided to get serious about building my own email mailing list. Here are the three steps I used to get my first 100 subscribers.

 The first thing I did was write and publish a blog post.

-You’ll need a bit of luck.
+If you’re using this as a guide, you will need a bit of luck.
 Not every post I write is popular.
-You can probably increase your likelihood of success by writing half a dozen posts.
+You can probably increase the likelihood of success by repeating the process with a few different posts.

-My blog post was about a technical topic, so I posted a link to it on Hacker News.
+My blog post was about a technical topic, so I posted a link to it on Hacker News (HN).
 The post got a few upvotes but not a lot, I think it ranked well for a while on the “new” page, but it never got anywhere near the front page.
-That was enough to generate decent attention.
+Still, that was enough to generate decent attention.

-At the bottom of the blog post I put a section that pitched my course in a couple of sentences.
-Then I created a button that said, “Email Me the Crash Course”.
+At the bottom of the blog post I added a heading to pitch my course.
+Then I added a button that said, “Email Me the Crash Course”.
+You’ll see a similar section at the bottom of this post and you can sign up to get that same course.

 I delayed sharing the post for 24 hours while I wrote the sign-up form.

-The next morning I set up a sales page for a free mini-course.
-It included my pitch, an outline of the course, a box for your email address, and a submit button.
+The next morning I set up a page for a free mini-course.
+It included my pitch, an outline of the course, a box for your email address, and a subscribe button.
 I created the form using my mailing list provider and embedded it on the sign-up page.

-I didn’t have a free course to give away, so I made a 5-point outline for one I knew I could write.
+Even though I was pitching it, I didn’t actually have a free course to give away.
+Instead, I made a 5-point outline for one I thought I could create, if there was enough interest.

 I started with an introduction message that I sent the day the user signed up.
 I asked: